caiiiycuk/js-dos/v7/docs/browser.md

 :::

-###  2. Using emulators-ui
+###  2. Using emulators-ui (without js-dos services)

-From v7 js-dos npm package is **only a wrapper script** that combines *emulators* and *emulators-ui* packages.
-It didn't contains code itself.
-It's useful if you don't want to make customizations in UI or custom integration. **js-dos package is single file solution to run DOS programs.**

-If you want to make customizations or something special then you need to use *emulators* and  *emulators-ui* package in combination.
-They provide absolutely same functions as *js-dos* package and lot more (see [threejs](threejs) integration).
+js-dos v7 is based `emulators` and `emulators-ui` packages.
+It provide additinal services over this two packages, if you don't need them, then you can you need to use `emulators` and  `emulators-ui` packages instead.

-To change code above to use `emulators-ui` just change scripts imports to:
+To change code above to use `emulators` and `emulators-ui` just change scripts imports to:
 ```html
 <script src="emulators/emulators.js"></script>
 <script src="emulators-ui/emulators-ui.js"></script>